Do you love to sing? VIVA! welcomes new members and holds auditions periodically throughout the year:

-Note: $25 Audition Fee and Annual Tuition fees apply
+Note: $25 Non-Refundable Audition Fee and Annual Tuition fees apply

 To schedule an audition and for fees information, contact Kathryn at email@example.com

-In April of each year – Bring a Friend to Choir Day/Open House and Prep/Junior Orff Showcase.
+April 15, 2019 is Bring a Friend to Choir Day/Open House and the Prep/Junior Orff Showcase.
 Singers interested in joining VIVA! are invited to attend this rehearsal at Trinity St. Paul’s Centre – 427 Bloor St. West.

 Audition Information and Requirements

 Please note that parents are welcome to join their young singers during their auditions.
 Interested choristers will fill out an application form at the audition.
 Families/singers may expect to hear from us within three weeks of the chorister’s audition.

 There is a $25 non-refundable audition fee charged to all applicants.